Uri: The Surgical Strike (soundtrack): Development

 While reading the script of Uri: The Surgical Strike, he imagined specific sounds on mind which demanded the intensity and situations.
 To achieve that sounds, he needed a modular synthesizer, which led Sachdev travel to Berlin to by the synthesizers for recording.
-He visited the SchneidersLaden music shop as this is where Jóhann Jóhannsson, one of his favourite composers, would buy the synthesizers from the there, and would spend 6–7 hours on how to operate the instrument from scratch, adding "I would read manuals in the hotel, stay up nights, create sounds and send to [Aditya Dhar] on voice notes made on my phone."
+He visited the SchneidersLaden music shop as this is where Jóhann Jóhannsson, one of his favourite composers, would buy the synthesizers from there, and would spend 6–7 hours on how to operate the instrument from scratch, adding "I would read manuals in the hotel, stay up nights, create sounds and send to [Aditya Dhar] on voice notes made on my phone."
 After spending a month in Berlin and buying the instrument, Sachdev operated it at his Kuhn Labs in Mumbai, where he had recorded 90 minutes of music, only parts of it were included in the film.

-Sachdev produced ominous sounds with the modular synthesizer, and combined it with orchestra—strings, horn and chorus—for emotional connection, adding "Whatever synth I use doesn’t matter because Indians respond ultimately to emotion [...]
+Sachdev produced ominous sounds with the modular synthesizer, and combined it with orchestra—strings, horn and chorus—for emotional connection, adding "Whatever synth I use doesn't matter because Indians respond ultimately to emotion [...]
 And emotion comes from acoustic instruments, not electronic."
 As Sachdev felt that army officers are normal human beings and their sacrifices in the Indian Army, he wrote a melodic piano cue.
 The orchestral portions were recorded at the Synchron Stage Vienna where he had collaborated with the German orchestra.
-Sachdev explained on the recording process, stating "They couldn’t understand where the score was going [...]
+Sachdev explained on the recording process, stating "They couldn't understand where the score was going [...]
 You had the war tracks, but also something emotional like The Last Goodbye, which comes in the scene where the Uri martyrs are being remembered."
 More than 150 musicians worked on recording the score conducted by Sachdev himself.

 According to Sachdev, too much music distracts the audience and listeners from the core emotion of the music.
 He recalled on a sequence, where in a sequence which Vihaan (Vicky Kaushal) plants a bomb in the kurta of a terrorist and walks away, Sachdev added hip-hop beats, but Dhar rejected, saying "This is not Tarantino, dude".
 Later, he removed the composition in that particular sequence and felt it worked.
 The songs consisted of sparse instrumentation, iterating his stance on refraining too much music.
 For the song "Jagga Jiteya", Sachdev had adapted the opening lines of the national anthem "Jana Gana Mana" to the horns.
 The opening song "Challa" had the tune borrowed from the original Punjabi folk song, where the lyrics depicted on the song being sung by a father for his newborn, but the adapted lyrics described that "the son is going out to die for his motherland to return to mother earth."